sandeepmj/javascript-variables-comparison-operators/README.md

 ### Why use Variables?

--   **Clarity** - you can assign meaningful names to variables.
+-   **Clarity** — you can assign meaningful names to variables.
--   **Reusability** - you can use the same variable in different places in your code.
+-   **Reusability** — you can use the same variable in different places in your code.
--   **Time saver** - you can change its value in one place and the new value is called on throughout your code
+-   **Time saver** — you can change its value in one place and the new value is called on throughout your code
--   **Placeholder** - a variable can be empty until some event or user action or input gives it a value.
+-   **Placeholder** — a variable can be empty until some event or user action or input gives it a value.

 ### Naming Variables

+This semester we will mostly work with two types of variables:
+**let** — is a type of variable that can change values.
+**const** — is the type of variable where the value is constant.

 The idea is to give meaningful names so you aren't confused by what they stand for.
 Apart from that, here are some basic rules:

 -   They ARE case sensitive.
 -   Cannot begin with numbers.
 -   Make them unique (just like IDs, you should only have ONE variable with a particular name).
--   No spaces between words, instead use underscores, hyphens or camelCase (`var myCamelCaseExample`).
+-   No spaces between words, instead use underscores, hyphens or camelCase (`let myCamelCaseExample`).
 -   Don't use any JavaScript [reserved words](http://www.w3schools.com/js/js_reserved.asp).
 -   Think of code as story.
 Each variable is like a character/actor.
 Naming each in a relevant way such makes the narrative (the code) easier to follow.
 -   Keep the variables short but make sure they make sense.
 -   Don't integrate values into the name of a variable.
-For example, for drinking age, `var legal21` might work.
+For example, for drinking age, `let legal21` might work.
 But what if you expand your piece internationally?
 Or what if the legal age changes?
-Making it `var legalDrinkingAge` is more adaptable.
+Making it `let legalDrinkingAge` is more adaptable.

 ### Global v.
 Local